Military ranks of the Kingdom of Romania

 The Military ranks of the Kingdom of Romania were the military insignia used by the Kingdom of Romania.
 Following the abolition of the monarchy, the ranks were replaced with those of the Socialist Republic of Romania.

+Army

+Commissioned officer ranks

+The rank insignia of commissioned officers.

+Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.

+Navy

+Commissioned officer ranks

+The rank insignia of commissioned officers.

+Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.

+Air force

 Commissioned officer ranks

 The rank insignia of commissioned officers.

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.